Wandering how much does a website cost to develop? We share our in detailed process of calculating projects for our clients.

-In this post I’ll walk you through the process of calculating the cost of web development we use at Apptension.
-What follows is a glimpse into what we take into account when it comes to design, frontend and backend development, QA, and DevOps.
+In this post, we’ll walk you through the process of calculating the cost of web development we use at Apptension.
+What follows is a glimpse into how much does a website cost and what we take into account when it comes to design, frontend and backend development, QA, and DevOps.

 1. Sprint Zero

-The idea behind the kick-off workshops we usually conduct with our clients is to use Google’s Design Sprint’s principles to find out how your ideas can be translated into a viable product.
-After the workshops, you and the team should be able to come up with user stories and make assumptions about your project you can then test.
+The idea behind the kick-off workshops we usually conduct with our clients is to use Google’s Design Sprint’s principles to discover how to translate your ideas into a viable product and how much does it cost to set up a website.
+After the workshops, you and the team should be able to come up with user stories and make assumptions about your project you can test.

 Depending on the project, workshops can last from one to five days.
-During this time you, your tech partner and other stakeholders (if required) will try to understand the project, discuss different assumptions and make hypotheses, sketch storyboards, prototype and discuss the outcome.
+During this time, you, your tech partner, and other stakeholders (if required) will try to understand the project, discuss different assumptions, make hypotheses, sketch storyboards, prototype, and discuss the outcome.

 2.1.
 Prototyping and testing

 Based on user stories, designers will first prototype the experience.
-At this stage they will produce wireframes, user flow diagrams and interactive mockups.
-User flow diagrams help to ensure that defined use-cases match business objectives and project goals.
-Wireframes and clickable mockups created in e.g. InVision or Axure serve as prototypes, used by design team to share and test ideas with technical experts.
+They will produce wireframes, user flow diagrams, and interactive mockups at this stage.
+User flow diagrams help ensure that defined use cases match business objectives and project goals.
+Wireframes and clickable mockups created in, e.g., InVision or Axure, serve as prototypes to share ideas with technical experts.

 2.2.
 Visual design